mikiec84/birdknife/README.md

 TTYtter hasn't been updated for some time now and doesn't support new features introduced by Twitter.
 This project aims to be a completely functional Twitter client for your CLI.

+## Features

+* Full featured Twitter CLI
+* Cross platform
+* Update your status with location
+* Read your timeline and interact with tweets
+    * Reply, retweet, like (fav),...
+* Interact with users
+    * Follow, block, mute
+* Search
+* Hashtag and @screen_name autocomletion
+* Notifications (Cross platform)

+#### In the future

+* Update status with media
+* Work with lists
+    * Follow, view, create, add/remove users,...
+* Manage multiple accounts
+* Open/View media and urls (browser or image viewer)

 ## Installation

 Install `birdknife` globally via npm: